johnjohndoe/ShitAppensAndroid/README.md

 ShitAppens
 ==========

-We track actions which happen at the restroom in the c-base
+* We track actions which happen at the restroom, not only in the [c-base](http://c-base.de/).
+* This project was started at the [DevFest / V Hack Android](http://logbuch.c-base.org/archives/1934) weekend taking place in Berlin at October 12./13., 2012.

 Our main goal